Chelsea Physic Garden

 11 Cadogan Gardens, SW3 2RJ

 This boutique hotel is one of London’s best-kept secrets.
-It was built by Lord Chelsea in the late 19th century and originally comprised four separate Victorian townhouses, explaining the labyrinthine layout.
+It was built by Lord Chelsea in the late 19th century and originally comprised four separate Victorian townhouses, which explains its labyrinthine layout.
 Each of the 56 opulent bedrooms and suites is uniquely decorated with unexpected touches throughout.
-The hotel’s restaurant, Hans’ Bar & Grill (more below), is a fabulous spot for dinner and the Pavilion Road terrace is an idyllic place to enjoy an alfresco evening cocktail.
+The hotel’s restaurant, Hans’ Bar & Grill (more below), is a fabulous spot for dinner and the Pavilion Road terrace is an idyllic place to enjoy an al fresco evening cocktail.

 The Apartments by 11 Cadogan Gardens